mm-news/Cauly/README.md

 │   ├── java.py          # Module for querying Java server status
 │   ├── bedrock.py       # Module for querying Bedrock server status
 │   ├── skin.py          # Module for querying player skins
-│   ├── bs_player.py     # Module for interacting with Brawl Stars Player API
-│   ├── bs_battlelog.py  # Module for interacting with Brawl Stars Battle Log API
 ```

 ### 3. Change Variables
-In your code, replace `your_user_id` with the Discord user ID of the authorized user, `your_token` with your Discord bot token, and `your_brawl_api_key` with your Brawl Stars API key.
+In your code, replace `your_user_id` with the Discord user ID of the authorized user, and `your_token` with your Discord bot token.

 ### 4. Running the Program
 Run `main.py` to start the bot.